The Temperley-Lieb Tower and the Weyl Algebra: The Weyl 2-Category

+\begin{rem} The motivation for \eqref{eq:newrelBox} follows our ansatz, Remark \ref{rem:ansatz}, that in the representation on $\T$, a box $\boxed{k}$ should act as multiplication by the scalar $[n+k+1]/[n+k+2]$ if $n+k\geq 0$.
+We assign the value zero to all other boxes so that $\Hom_{\Wact'}(n,-)$ is defined as a quotient of $\uWeyl'$.
+In this way, no invertible box in $\uWeyl'$ is mapped to zero.
+This assignment of boxes to constants also eases the description of bases of endomorphism categories.

+On the other hand, the bubble $\circled{k}$ in region $n$ should act on $\T$ by projecting onto the $W^n_{n-2k}$ isotypic component (see Appendix \ref{sec:app} for a discussion of these modules).
+If $n-2k < 0$ this module is 0.
+We therefore set such a morphism to 0 as well.
+Whereas the sum over these nonzero components is the identity on any module, the sum of nonzero bubbles is $1$.
+See also Remark \ref{rem:infsum}. \end{rem}

-The category $\Wtc'$ is presented using diagrams in $\Weyl'$ now with each region of the diagram is labeled by an integer.
-This labeling is completely determined by the label of a single region under the rule that the value of the label increases by 1 in a region immediately to the left of an up arrow and decreases by 1 in a region immediately to the left of down arrow.
-The relative difference is 2 across a doubled strand.
-Each object in $\Wtc'$ specifies a region label.
-In this way diagrams in $\Weyl'$ for the hom-category $\Hom_{\Wtc'}(n,m)$ have right region label $n$ and left region label $m$.
-By these rules $Q_\epsilon\in\operatorname{Ob}(\Hom_{\Wtc'}(n,n+\|\epsilon\|))$ for all $n\in\bZ$.
-We use $\tleq[n]$ to indicate that an equality holds in a morphism category $\Hom(n,m)$ and we may omit the any explicit region labels in the corresponding diagrams.
-The example below shows an equality of 2-morphisms in $\Hom_{\Wtc'}(n,n+1)$ as region labeled diagrams and equivalently using $\tleq[n]$ to specify the rightmost region label.
-The equality itself is determined by \eqref{eq:TraceE} in the definition of $\Weyl'$
+We use $\tleq[n]$ to indicate that an equality holds in a morphism category $\Hom_{\Wact}(n,m)$ (or $\Hom_{\Wact}(n,-)$ if $m$ is not specified) and we may omit any explicit region labels in the corresponding diagrams.
+The example \eqref{eq:examplepslabel} below shows an equality of 2-morphisms between objects in $\Hom_{\Wact}(n,n+1)$ as region labeled diagrams and equivalently using $\tleq[n]$ to specify the rightmost region label.
+The equality itself is determined by \eqref{eq:TraceE} in the definition of $\uWeyl'$: